Clay County

 Stalled talks between NKC Health, BCBS could leave patients without in-network coverage

-Blue Cross and Blue Shield of Kansas City will no longer be an accepted insurance plan at North Kansas City Health Hospital.
+Blue Cross and Blue Shield of Kansas City will no longer be an accepted insurance plan at North Kansas City Health.

-Blue Cross and Blue Shield of Kansas City will no longer be an accepted insurance plan at North Kansas City Health Hospital.
+Blue Cross and Blue Shield of Kansas City will no longer be an accepted insurance plan at North Kansas City Health.

-A Kansas City-area hospital could lose coverage of Blue Cross and Blue Shield due to stalled negotiations with the insurance company.
+A Kansas City-area hospital could lose coverage of Blue Cross and Blue Shield due to what it claims are stalled negotiations with the insurance company.

-North Kansas City Health Hospital announced this week it will no longer be able to accept insurance from Blue Cross and Blue Shield of Kansas City starting in just nine days due to the insurance company’s failure to meet its demands.
+North Kansas City Health announced this week it will no longer be able to accept insurance from Blue Cross and Blue Shield of Kansas City starting in just nine days due to what it said is the insurance company’s failure to meet its demands.
+The insurance company, however, disputes those claims, saying it’s willing to negotiate.

 “Blue KC will force NKC Health out-of-network starting June 1, 2026, if Blue KC will not agree to fair terms and rates,” the hospital said in a message to patients posted to its website.
 “We have been working hard for you and our community to reach a fair agreement with Blue KC that protects your access to care.
 Despite NKC Health’s ongoing efforts, Blue KC has been unwilling to take reasonable steps towards fair terms that protect you and the rest of our patients with Blue Cross plans.”